awesomedotnetcore/LambdaSharpTool/Docs/Module-Requires.md

 ![λ#](LambdaSharp_v2_small.png)

-# LambdaSharp Module - Requires
+# LambdaSharp Module - Using

-The `Requires` section, in the [λ# Module](Module.md), lists modules that the current module depends on.
-During deployment, the λ# CLI checks if the dependent modules are present.
+The `Using` section, in the [λ# Module](Module.md), lists modules that the current module uses.
+During deployment, the λ# CLI checks if the used modules are present.
 If not, it will attempt to find and deploy them, resolving their dependencies recursively.

 __Topics__
 * [Syntax](#syntax)